wzyb-52/ML2022-Spring/Notes/notes.md

    > + Finally, why do we need validation test?
    >
    >   Since we can not expose the testing data to our model, which is an action of cheating, we have to split a part of training data to replace the position of testing data.
+   >
+   >   Sometimes overfitting can't be avoided even if validation test is used.
+This is because validation set is a "bad" set, which means it has a much different distribution from testing set.
+One solution is decreasing the number of training models.

+## Lecture 2: Classification